Affinage

 Synthesis pass · forward-looking unresolved questions

-• No cryo-EM or crystal structure of mammalian DAD1 in the OST complex
+• No high-resolution structure of DAD1 within human OST in the corpus

 Mechanism profile